ismaelfuentes/Natural_test/README.md

 In order to launch the project locally you should install the dependencies and start the project:
 `yarn` or `npm install`

+### It will say that there is a vulnerability, its because of the react-scripts but i had to use this version because of a bug with ts

 And then
 `yarn start` or `npm run start`